ARCHER2-HPC/archer2-docs/docs/known-issues/index.md

 module load cray-mpich
 ```

+It can be very useful to track the memory usage of your job as it
+runs, for example to see whether there is high usage on all nodes, or a single node, if it usage increases gradually or rapidly etc.

+Here are (instructions)[https://github.com/ARCHER2-HPC/checkmem] on how to do this using a couple of small scripts.

 ### Slurm `--cpu-freq=X` option is not respected when used with `sbatch` (Added: 2023-01-18)

 If you specify the CPU frequency using the `--cpu-freq` option with the `sbatch` command (either using the script `#SBATCH --cpu-freq=X`